Donate Now

 Keeping Teens Safe

-The safety of teens is a priority in Club Beyond.
+The safety of teens is a priority at Club Beyond.
 Our staff and volunteer leaders know they are responsible for modeling lives of hope and integrity.

 Club Beyond has developed mission wide policies and procedures to ensure that kids are protected when they are with Club Beyond staff and/or leaders, as well as when teens are part of Club Beyond-sponsored activities.